Sometimes brushing is not possible, but keeping your mouth clean is still important.

 Rinsing your mouth with plain water is a simple yet effective way to maintain oral hygiene.

-Swishing water around your mouth can help dislodge food particles stuck between your teeth and reduce bacteria.
+Swishing water around your mouth can help dislodge food particles stuck between your teeth and reduce the amount of bacteria.

 It’s especially useful after meals when you don’t have immediate access to a toothbrush.